 In part 1, I reviewed a brief history of marijuana, discussed medical-grade cannabis, presented some basic information regarding the constituents in the marijuana plant.
 I apologize in advance for the length of this email!
 But it is packed full of great information!

-In part 2, I will present medical information regarding marijuana and its use.
+In part 2, I will present medical information regarding marijuana and its uses.
 This information is helpful to both patient/caregiver and medical provider(s) alike.
 Not only is it important for patients to fully understand how to choose, dose, and utilize their medicine, but it is imperative for providers to begin to have some basic education to help patients make choices about their medications.

 Marijuana (CBD specifically) can interact with medications.
-By its effects on the liver’s enzyme pathways for medications, CBD can increase or decrease blood levels of some drugs.
+By its effects on the liver’s enzyme pathways for medications, CBD can increase or decrease the blood levels of some drugs.
 For example, it can increase the blood levels of blood thinners or make some antiviral drugs not work as well.

 · High THC and low CBD percentages — mainly used by recreational users to get really high.
-The higher the THC percentage, the stronger and longer lasting the high.
+The higher the THC percentage, the stronger and longer-lasting the high.

 · High CBD and low THC percentages — perfect for medicinal users who want to experience multiple medical effects without getting high or euphoric.

 · Equal CBD and THC percentages — quite rare nowadays, but great for consumers who are looking for a minimal high with a strong focus on relieving symptoms (LUKA, 2017).